 Doctors who truly serve their patients with the best care understand that these closures and the ensuring media coverage influence the community’s opinion.
 Patients in pain and the community at large, when faced with a new pain management practice, may be leery of seeking help for their pain.
 The negative press may steer them away, leaving them to suffer unnecessarily.

-A pain management marketing, though, is an opportunity to educate referral sources and patients on the merits of appropriate and effective pain management.
+A pain management marketing plan, though, is an opportunity to educate referral sources and patients on the merits of appropriate and effective pain management.
 With the right campaign, you set the tone for the conversation about your pain management practice in the community.

 Creating a marketing plan for your practice need not be intimidating.
 With a bit of research and strategic communication, marketing a pain management clinic can help you: